This article was updated on August 3, 2018.

 Analytics Is the Future, and the Future Is Now

-Clearly, organizations understand that analytics will drive benchmarking in their respective industries, but these same organizations feel unsure and unprepared to embrace this change.
+Organizations understand that analytics will drive benchmarking in their respective industries, but these same organizations may feel unsure and unprepared to embrace this change.
 These problems stem not only from apprehension about new technology, but also how to assess and analyze this data to its utmost potential.